halmasieh/Mapping_Earthquakes/README.md

 Using JavaScript's Leaflet library along with the Mapbox API to create visualizations of earthquake data from the U.S. Geographical Survey, this project is summarized as follows:

 1- Add tectonic plate data to the map
- - Using d3.json()
+ - Use d3.json()
- - Adding the data using the geoJSON() layer
+ - Add the data using the geoJSON() layer
- - Seting the tectonic plate LineString data to stand out on the map
+ - Set the tectonic plate LineString data to stand out on the map
- - Adding the tectonic plate data to the overlay object with the earthquake data.
+ - Add the tectonic plate data to the overlay object with the earthquake data.

 2- Add major earthquakes data
- - Using d3.json()
+ - Use d3.json()
- - Using a color and set the radius of the circle based on the magnitude of earthquake
+ - Use a color and set the radius of the circle based on the magnitude of earthquake
- - Adding a popup marker for each earthquake that displays the magnitude and location of the earthquake using the GeoJSON layer, geoJSON()
+ - Add a popup marker for each earthquake that displays the magnitude and location of the earthquake using the GeoJSON layer, geoJSON()

  3-  Add a third map style as a tile layer object to the main logic.js file and add the map variable to the base layer object.